Toyota Yaris hatchback (2017 - ) review

 How safe is it?

-The Yaris has a maximum five-star crash test rating from Euro NCAP.
+The Yaris has a maximum five-star crash test rating from safety organisation Euro NCAP.
 Toyota includes an impressive amount of safety features as standard right across the Yaris range, which is to be commended.
 Every model, even the most basic, comes with several active safety systems, including automatic emergency braking, lane departure warning and automatic high-beam headlights.
 All cars also get airbags in front of the driver and passenger, and above the driver’s knees, as well as curtain and front side airbags.
 There are also Isofix child seat points on two of the three rear seats.

 How much equipment do I get?